pablohirafuji/elm-markdown/README.md

 ### Image

-You can insert image using the following syntax:
+You can insert images using the following syntax:

     ![alt text](src-url "title")

-For more information, see [CommonMark Spec](http://spec.commonmark.org/0.27/).
+For more information about supported syntax and parsing rules, see [CommonMark Spec](http://spec.commonmark.org/0.27/).